moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_pagers.md

-# Pagers Metadata On Metis UI
+# Metadata of Pagers on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Pagers on Metis.
 To learn in detail about the Pager as a  DataOS Resource, refer to this <a href="/resources/">link</a>.